techkailey/PurchasingItems/README.md

 <h1 align="center"> Purcahsing Items </h1>

+## Description
-<p align="center"> Watch the Kailey Show today.
+- Watch the Kailey Show today.
 Choose your snacks and drinks and enjoy the show!
-You will have a chance to purchase: tickets, popcorn, and drinks.  </p>
+You will have a chance to purchase: tickets, popcorn, and drinks.

 ## Example:
 ![Game](/Example.png "Example")